 A major field of study is the core competence area, comprising a structured group of courses which aims to create a broad and deep intellectual experience in an academic discipline.
 Each major shall be overseen by a Major Programme Leader.
 EE offers three government-funded undergraduate majors.
-Please see Major Structure and Curriculum on pages 5 - 19.
+Please see Major Structure and Curriculum (CDE/ECE/INFE).